AlphaMikeSimulation/HornetUFCDCS/README.md

 *I can send commands to DCS but the app is no receiving information

-Solution: Check the IP in the Settings of the HORNETUFCDCSAPP.exe running in your PC, also make sure your DCS-BIOS is installed correctly and the export.lua is correct
+Solution: Check the IP in the Settings of the HORNETUFCDCSAPP.exe running in your PC, also make sure your DCS-BIOS is installed correctly and the export.lua is correct and check firewall in your computer

 # Credits